SquarePenguin101/www.squarepenguin.co.uk/content/email.md

 Fingerprint: <code>56E0 297B 6157 B883 7692  571A 9C65 46AC 7932 19D3</code>

-### I warn you though, if your email is about support for get_iplayer, I will ignore it!
+### I warn you though, if your email is requesting help for get_iplayer, I will ignore it!